 So choose your issue tracking system wisely.
 Maybe you already have JIRA software in place, Asana or a similar tool.
 That’s good.
 You should still invest some time in implementing your defined testing processes into your issue tracking tools.

-1.8 Upgrading your testing environment with Usersnap
+1.8 Upgrading your website user acceptance testing environment with Usersnap

 Usersnap is a visual bug tracking tool which gives your testers the ability to show issues, not just tell your developers about them.